Loop 202 South Mountain Freeway

-A first-of-its-kind highway contract in Arizona will accelerate the completion schedule of the South Mountain Freeway by three years, while saving the state more than $100 million.
+A first-of-its-kind highway contract in Arizona accelerated the completion schedule of the South Mountain Freeway by three years, while saving the state more than $100 million.

-Ames Construction is in a joint venture (Connect 202 Partners) to design, build and maintain 22 miles of new freeway that completes the Loop 202 South Mountain Freeway project in Phoenix.
-Using the innovative P3 (public-private partnership) method of construction, the team is able to accelerate the schedule while reducing overall project costs without compromising quality.
-This is the largest project in Arizona state history, and the first time P3 is being used by ADOT.
+Using the innovative P3 (public-private partnership) method of construction, the team accelerated the schedule while reducing overall project costs without compromising quality.
+This is the largest infrastructure project ever undertaken by the State of Arizona, and the first time ADOT has used P3 construction.

 The 26-mile project included 22 miles of new mainline, four miles of improvements on the existing I-10, 13 interchanges, 40 bridges, and five multi-use underpass crossings.
 A major element of the work included new northbound and southbound bridges over the Salt River that were constructed with the largest girders ever installed in the state—292 total, each 170 feet long.
 The project also had a significant environmental component including the capture and relocation of more than 150 chuckwallas—rock-dwelling lizards unique to South Mountain Park.

 In addition to the freeway, construction of the highly anticipated six-mile-long shared-use recreational path along the freeway’s south side accommodates pedestrians and other forms of non-vehicular traffic.
 The path provides important connectivity for bicyclists as part of the City of Phoenix Comprehensive Bicycle Master Plan.

 The completed freeway opened to traffic on December 21, 2019.